denten-books/plain-text/3-format.md

 to its physical medium (pixel or paper) nor to the ideational content of the work.
-Format, in that sense, lies somewhere between the two worlds: it is in the shape of the letters, in the structure of the narrative, and in the patterns of stress and intonation of word spoken on stage.
-We do not quite know which of these elements belong to the content of the play and which are linked to the contingent material artifacts of the printing or staging
-process: the way the fonts look, for example, or the way lines break on the page.
+Format, in that sense, lies somewhere between the two worlds: it is in the shape of the letters, in the structure of the narrative, and in the patterns of stress and the intonation of the spoken word.
+We do not quite know which of these elements belong to the content of the play and which are linked to the contingent material artifacts of the printing or staging process: the way the fonts look, for example, or the way lines break on the page.
 Some matters of format matter to readers (line breaks in poetry, for example), while others usually do not (font kerning, for example).
 The tradition of textual criticism reminds the literary theorist of the transition that happens between literary texts and literary works.
 The transformation between ideas and things is always a fraught process, because whatever the theorist may believe about the dynamics of interpretation must be weighed against the material affordances of the specific textual witness.
 A word or comma omitted from text, a forgotten line, cannot ever become a part of the meaning making processes.
 Format stands at the gates of hermeneutics.
 It is the ultimate arbiter of interpretation.

 [^ln3-remind]: See for example @shillingsburg_being_2006;
 @greetham_textual_1989.